 Don’t call it an allowance; call it earnings.
 Clearly state what chores need to be done to earn a specific amount of money and be clear about how the amounts are calculated.
 For example, you may come up with a minimum list of chores that must all be completed to earn the basic amount.
 There can also be optional chores for which additional income can be earned.

 As a parent, it’s your responsibility to provide for all of your child’s needs – not necessarily their wants.
 You want your child to grasp the value of delayed gratification, and borrowing money for wants undermines that lesson.
-If your kid wants something but hasn’t saved up enough money for it, help him manage and save his money in order to afford it.
-Don’t provide instant gratification through debt.
+If your kid wants something but hasn’t saved up enough money for it, help him manage and save his or her money in order to afford it.

 Being greedy is not healthy for one’s financial health.
 Encourage your kids to put some of their own money in the collection plate, or even buy their little sister or brother a present.
 While we may derive pleasure from receiving, we gain true inner happiness from giving – a lesson we’re never too young to learn.